 The weather might be heating up in sunny Queensland, but that doesn't mean you can't all spend a day pretending you're somewhere much, much cooler.
 How does an imaginary visit to Denmark, Sweden, Norway, Finland, Estonia and Iceland sound?
 All you need to do is head along to the Scandinavian Festival Brisbane.

-In their new home at Bowen Hills' Perry Park, it also includes stalls serving up Swedish pastries, Finnish recycled products, Nordic homewares and other goodies, plus traditional folk dancing and music.
-15,000 people attended last year, so arriving early is recommended — more Norwegian waffles, Swedish meatballs and Finnish beer for you.
+Taking place at Bowen Hills' Perry Park from 10am on Sunday, September 9, it also includes stalls serving up Swedish pastries, Finnish recycled products, Nordic homewares and other goodies, plus traditional folk dancing and music.
+15,000 people attend each year, so arriving early is recommended — more Norwegian waffles, Swedish meatballs and Finnish beer for you.